SUSE/susecloud-repocheck/README.md

 ## To report realtime status while troubleshooting (e.g. while proxy administration is dynamically fixing configuration)

 This option allows user to see repocheck report in realtime over a specific internal (default:10 seconds).
-This will run in a loop until user cancels so this would ideally be used while security rules are modified or appliances properly configured in realtime.
+This will run in a loop until user cancels so this would ideally be used while security rules are modified or appliances configured in realtime.

 Download and transfer the script to the instance:
 https://raw.githubusercontent.com/rfparedes/susecloud-repocheck/main/sc-repocheck.py